aws-samples/ecs-service-connect-yelb-sample-app/service-connect-blog-post.md

 To simply the commands needed, we have created a `./scripts/use-service-connect.sh` script for you to use.

-To use the provided `use-service-connect.sh` script, you would use the following command:
+To use the provided `use-service-connect.sh` script, you would use the following command in the shell environment of your choice:

 ```sh
 ./scripts/use-service-connect.sh